LBHackney-IT/council-tax-bill-plan-b/infrastructure/README.md

 This will declare all the resources required to set up the database by defining a `module` with `./shared` as the source.
 See [./shared/main.tf](./shared/main.tf) for the exact resources created.

-13. Update the values for each variable used in the `module` in `infrastructure/<environment>/main.tf`
+2. Update the values for each variable used in the `module` in `infrastructure/<environment>/main.tf`

+### Update CI pipeline for new environment

 The CI pipeline needs to be updated to run Terraform on the new environment.

-14. Add two new `jobs` to `.circleci/.config.yml` to run Terraform on the new environment by replicating the ones already declared for `production` but changing `production` and `PRODUCTION` to the name of the environment
+1. Add two new `jobs` to `.circleci/.config.yml` to run Terraform on the new environment by replicating the ones already declared for `production` but changing `production` and `PRODUCTION` to the name of the environment

 ```yaml
 # Replace <environment> and <ENVIRONMENT> with the name of the environment